oscarryz/yz-playground/README.md

 ### Prerequisites

-- Go 1.22+ for backend development
+- Go 1.23+ for backend development (required by Yz compiler)
 - Docker and Docker Compose for sandboxing (isolate requires Linux)
 - macOS for development (Linux required for isolate sandboxing)
 - Modern web browser for frontend development